 - You have a valid VA home loan Certificate of Eligibility (COE), and

 - You have proof that you make enough money to cover the mortgage payments and other costs of owning a home, and

 - You’ll live in the home you’re using the NADL to buy, build, or improve

-Why might I want to get a NADL?
+Why might I want to get an NADL?

-Apply for a VA home loan Certificate of Eligibility (COE).
+Request a VA home loan Certificate of Eligibility (COE)

 This certification confirms that you qualify for the VA home loan benefit.